Strictly Come Dancing’s Shirley Ballas has given an update on her mum’s cancer diagnosis.

 The ballroom dancer, who has been head judge on the BBC dancing competition ever since Len Goodman left back in 2017, has spoken about how her mother is managing during the countrywide coronavirus lockdown.

 Speaking to TV presenter Gaby Roslin as she hosted an Instagram show for HELLO!
-Magazine, Shirley said, “My mother is self-isolating up north, she didn’t want to come down and self-isolate with me”.
+Magazine (opens in new tab), Shirley said, "My mother is self-isolating up north, she didn't want to come down and self-isolate with me”.

 "My mum has cancer, she's self-isolating,” continued Shirley.
 “I have to say, I got very cross with BT today.
 Somehow her phone line has been off for nine days, I've called every single day, they have not helped, she's vulnerable, she's 83 years of age but they assure me that it will be on by Tuesday.
 That's ten days without a phone”.